 Dates Easter 2014 Barcelona.
 Easter is a moveable feast and falls very late in 2014.
 In 2014 Easter starts on Palm Sunday on Sunday 13th March 2014.
-There are parades and processions in Barcelona both on Palm Sunday and Good Friday - called "Divendres Sant" in Catalan and "Viernes Santo" in Spanish.
+There are parades and processions in Barcelona on Palm Sunday.
+Most Easter parades are on Good Friday - called "Divendres Sant" in Catalan and "Viernes Santo" in Spanish.
 Good Friday in 2014 is on Friday 18th April 2014.
-Easter Sunday is 20th April 2014 and Easter 2014 ends on "Lunes de Pascua" Easter Monday on Monday 21st April 2014 and is also called "Diá de la mona de Pascua" - Easter "mona" cake day.
+Easter Sunday is 20th April 2014 and Easter 2014 ends on "Lunes de Pascua" Easter Monday on Monday 21st April 2014 and is also called "Diá de la mona de Pascua" which is Easter "mona" cake day.
 Good Friday and Easter Monday are public holidays so most shops in Barcelona are closed, but restuarants and museums are open.
 Scroll down this page to read about Barcelona Easter week and Easter processions and traditions.

 What to do at Easter in Barcelona?

-Barcelona is a popular destination at Easter, which can mean longer lines at Barcelona's top attractions.
+Barcelona is a very popular destination at Easter.
+This can mean longer queues at Barcelona's top attractions.
 See which are the top 10 Barcelona sights.
 You can save time by pre-booking tours and discounts cards online at the website of top attractions and in our Barcelona tours shop.
-For families with children spending Easter in Barcelona popular attractions are the Barcelona Zoo in the centre of town.
-Another popular destinaton is the Tibidabo amusement park on Tibidabo hill - and the Barcelona Aquarium.
+For families with children spending Easter in Barcelona, popular attractions are the Barcelona Zoo in the centre of town and another popular destinaton is the Tibidabo amusement park on Tibidabo hill.
+Also fun is the Barcelona Aquarium.
 Most Barcelona attractions have have special Easter programmes with plenty of activities for children and families.
 Find more things to do for families with children in Barcelona on our page Barcelona attractions for children and on our Barcelona museums page.

 Shopping in Barcelona at Easter

 Will the shops be open during Easter in Barcelona?
 No. Shops are not open in Barcelona on the public holidays of Good Friday and Easter Monday.
 Most shops close for Easter in Barcelona.
 In the city centre many small tourist souvenir shops are open and some small boutique clothing shops will be open too, but the big shopping centres and high-street brand shops are closed.
 Restaurants and bars are open during Easter.
 The only shopping centre open during Easter is the Maremagnum in the port area >More about shopping in Barcelona

 Easter festivals in Barcelona